next-actions/pytest-mh/docs/classes.rst

-:class:`~pytest_mh.MultihostDomain` is created by :class:`~pytest_mh.MultihostConfig` and it allows you to associate roles from your multihost configuration to your own hosts and roles Python classes and thus giving them meaning.
+:class:`~pytest_mh.MultihostDomain` is created by :class:`~pytest_mh.MultihostConfig` and it allows you to associate roles from your multihost configuration to your own hosts, roles, and Python classes to give them meaning.

 .. code-block:: python